vansh-shriv/Code-Reviewer/README.md

+# IMP: for now python files are working fine, for js file I am working on it and some minor improvements.
+# for now , basic structure is there , will imporve the UI/UX

 # Offline Code Reviewer

 A local web application that provides code review suggestions based on static analysis for JavaScript and Python files.